inaimathi/langnostic/resources/posts/antler-day-06.md

   3. Select several problems for further investigation.
   4. Analyze the problem by scale, context, history and failures
     a.
 Scale of the problem
-	  i.
-Who and how are users affected? ii.
-What is the priority level of the problem?
+      1. Who and how are users affected?
+      2. What is the priority level of the problem?
     b.
 Context of the problem
-	  i.
-What are the root causes of the problem? ii.
-What circumstances or conditions affect the problem?
+      1. What are the root causes of the problem?
+      2. What circumstances or conditions affect the problem?
     c.
-Research the history of the problem i .
-How long has the problem been recognized? ii.
-Does the problem appear to be growing in importance? iii.
-Has the scale of the problem changed? iv.
-Has there been a change in those affected by the problem?
+Research the history of the problem
+      1. How long has the problem been recognized?
+      2. Does the problem appear to be growing in importance?
+      3. Has the scale of the problem changed?
+      4. Has there been a change in those affected by the problem?
-	  v.
-Have the causes or effects of the problem changed? vi.
-Have the circumstances and conditions affecting the problem changed over time? vii. has the primacy of the problem changed over time? iix.
-Have there been previous attempts to solve the problem?
+      5. Have the causes or effects of the problem changed?
+      6. Have the circumstances and conditions affecting the problem changed over time?
+      7. has the primacy of the problem changed over time?
+      8. Have there been previous attempts to solve the problem?
     d.
 Analyze Past Failures and Attempts
-	  i.
-Why did the attempts fail?
+      1. Why did the attempts fail?
-	  ii.
-Identify actionable mistakes?
+      2. Identify actionable mistakes?

 - Something called the [fishbone model](https://www.cms.gov/medicare/provider-enrollment-and-certification/qapi/downloads/fishbonerevised.pdf) helps here.
 - Explore the surface area of the problem.
 Don't get fixated on the first local maximum you see, chart out enough of the space that you can be fairly sure you're mining something like the current global maximum.